 If the mouse does not seem to be working, make sure that you install the mouse driver before you start up the game.
 You can usually accomplish this by typing MOUSE <Enter> from the DOS prompt while in the MOUSE or MS-DOS directory.
 If you get a "bad command or file name" error, then the mouse driver lives in a different directory.
-Consult the documentation that came with your mouse or your computer or contact the system manufacturer for more information.
+Consult the documentation that came with your mouse or your computer for more information.